hazelcast/hazelcast/docs/design/cpsubsystem/04-cp-object-lifecycle.md

 In POC, the existing "get-or-create" semantics have been reworked, and has been introduced the ability to distinguish between old and new objects with the same name.

-For tracking CP object lifecycle (creation/destruction) each internal CP object should have a unique object ID (UUID):
+For tracking CP object lifecycle (creation/destruction) each internal CP object should have a unique object ID (UUID, Random Long, Timestamp, FlakeIdGenerator, ...):

 - A Hazelcast client should obtain an object ID during the Client-proxy creation
 - Each Client → Server CP method call (operation) should include object ID